sipa-js/sipa/README.md

 <!-- -------------------------- SECTION -------------------------- -->
 <a name="why-sipa"></a>
 ## Why Sipa?
-I just want to develop with Vanilla JS and HTML the old way, I want to directly run and debug the code I code in the browser.
+I just want to develop with Javascript: The code i write IS the code i run in the browser.

+Writing Javascript and HTML the old way!
+So I can directly run and debug my code in the browser.
+Instant!

-Intensive transpiling (minifying) will happen when creating a production build.
+Intensive transpiling (minifying) will (can!) finally happen when creating a production build.
+I even can create a single file production build out of the box!
+(Feature not yet implemented)

 I don't want to learn a new framework world.
 I can JavaScript, I want to do JavaScript.
 I want it simple, I want it stupid easy.
 So i can add whatever I want if I need to.

+A framework that gives me a frame, but doesnt force me into it.

 ... and at the end I want to be happy! :-)